 He has fallen and he can’t get up.

 She is touching his leg, his chest, his neck.
-He groans and she plants herself on top of him.
-Then there is a warm stroke and he goes mad at the feeling, the sudden fiery numbness, itching away at his very core – he loses himself.
-She pants.
-She hisses.
+He groans and she hisses, plants herself on top of him.
+There is a warm stroke and he goes mad at the feeling, the fiery numbness, the itch in his very core – he loses himself.
 She is taking him away.

 He understands now; he sees what she has lived.
-The smell of the earth and the feel of the soil, the scent of fresh air and an old sight; a clear night with stars bright as silver coins; moving lights in the distance.
+The smell of the earth and the feel of the soil, the scent of fresh air and an old sight - a clear night with stars bright as silver coins, and in the distance, lights.

 She chitters, squirms first out, then in.